 cam·paign /kamˈpeɪn/work in an organised and active way towards a goal

 SCEC works to protect the ecosystems and biodiversity of the region from the negative impacts of urban sprawl, land clearing, climate change, pollution and other issues caused by population growth.

-Planning & Development Issues – SCEC closely monitors planning issues and development applications that are submitted to council and makes submissions on any applications likely to have a significant impact on the natural environment on the Sunshine Coast.
+SCEC closely monitors planning issues and development applications that are submitted to council and makes submissions on any applications likely to have a significant impact on the natural environment on the Sunshine Coast.

-Events - it takes a whole community to achieve widespread, long lasting change.
+It takes a whole community to achieve widespread, long lasting change.
 SCEC use events as a platform to engage the broader community on sustainability issues, and to inspire ecologically responsible behaviour.